German Naval Yards

 German Naval Yards Kiel GmbH, also known as German Naval Yards, is a German company at the Kieler Förde owned by the shipbuilding group CMN Naval.
-The shipyard group also includes Sir Joseph Isherwood Limited and Constructions Mécaniques de Normandie.
+The shipbuilding group includes Sir Joseph Isherwood Limited and Constructions Mécaniques de Normandie.

 History

 Background

 The origins of the present-day company German Naval Yards date back to 1838, when Johann Schweffel and August Ferdinand Howaldt founded the mechanical engineering and foundry company Schweffel & Howaldt in Kiel.
 Over the decades, this gave rise to the Howaldtswerke shipyards.
 As part of the consolidation of German shipbuilding, the Howaldtswerke facilities in Kiel and Hamburg merged in 1967 with Deutsche Werft AG to form the company Howaldtswerke-Deutsche Werft AG (HDW).

 In 2005, surface shipbuilding was separated from HDW and transferred to the company HDW-Gaarden GmbH.
 This reorganisation formed the basis for the further development of German Naval Yards as an independent company in the field of naval shipbuilding.